Azure-Samples/Azure-MachineLearning-DataScience/Misc/Spark/pySpark/Readme.md

 > **Operationalization of a model and model consumption for scoring**

-See [the description above for Spark 1.6](https://github.com/Azure/Azure-MachineLearning-DataScience/blob/master/Misc/Spark/pySpark/pySpark-machine-learning-data-science-spark-model-consumption.ipynb).
-The code file (in python) needs to be replaced with [this file](https://github.com/Azure/Azure-MachineLearning-DataScience/blob/master/Misc/Spark/Python/Spark2.0_ConsumeRFCV_NYCReg.py), which works on Spark 2.0.
+See the [Spark 1.6 document on consumption](https://github.com/Azure/Azure-MachineLearning-DataScience/blob/master/Misc/Spark/pySpark/pySpark-machine-learning-data-science-spark-model-consumption.ipynb) for an example of how to operationalize a model.
+To use this on Spark 2.0, replace the Python code file with [this file](https://github.com/Azure/Azure-MachineLearning-DataScience/blob/master/Misc/Spark/Python/Spark2.0_ConsumeRFCV_NYCReg.py).

 -------------------------------------------------------------------------------------------------------------